-Common and commingled trust funds

-These investments are public investment vehicles consisting of target date funds and equity index funds.
-These funds permit daily redemption of units.
-These investments are valued using the NAV provided by the administrator of the fund.
-The NAV is based on the value of the underlying assets owned by the fund, less its liabilities, and then divided by the number of units outstanding.
+Common, Collective Trust, Commingled and Short Term Investment funds are investment vehicles utilized within the target date funds, equity index funds, investment grade bond fund, global REIT fund and short term investment fund.
+These funds permit daily subscriptions and redemption of units.
+These investments are valued using the NAV provided by the administrator of the underlying fund.
+The NAV is based on the value of the underlying assets owned by the fund, less its liabilities, divided by the number of units outstanding.
 The NAV is a quoted price in a market that is not active and classified within level 2 of the valuation hierarchy.